vanjason75/pdsnd_github/README.md

 Exploring Bikeshare data from three big cities

 ### Description
-Describe what your project is about and what it does
+The project is for exploring data about BikeShare from three big cities.

 ### Files used
 Include the files used